MarkShinozaki/MarkShinozaki/README.md

 </div>

-:iphone: I am currently a B.S.
-Computer Science Student at Washington State University in my last semester.
+:iphone: I recently graduated from Washington State University with my B.S. in Computer Science & Minor in Mathematics

 :computer: My biggest interests are in Cloud Engineering and DBMS.